-SchoolTutoring Academy’s tutoring programs for Woodlyn students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Woodlyn students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 From Social Studies to Math to Language Arts, Science and others, Ridley School District seeks to provide a solid, grounded education for each of its students.
 In social studies, kindergarten students start by learning about “Me and My World.”
 They progress, as they advance in grade level, through topics on school, family, community, Regions of the US, US and Ancient History, European History, and finally Economics, Government, and related topics.
 This deepening of awareness of the concepts that make the world work prepares students for advanced study and a career of their choosing.